Azure-Samples/communication-services-javascript-quickstarts/ui-library-call-readiness/README.md

 # UI Library Sample - Creating a Call Readiness Experience

 This is a complete sample showcasing integration of call readiness into an [Azure Communication Services][docs-root] powered [React] application.

-This sample includes:
+You can view the accompanying tutorial for this sample code [here](https://learn.microsoft.com/en-us/azure/communication-services/tutorials/call-readiness/call-readiness-overview).

-* A React based application showcasing several Call Readiness components provided by the [Azure Communication Services UI library][docs-ui-library].
+This sample includes a React based application showcasing several Call Readiness components provided by the [Azure Communication Services UI library][docs-ui-library].
+It has three primary stages:

+1. Check the user is on a supported platform/browser
+2. Prompt the user to provide camera and microphone access
+3. Allow the user to choose their camera, microphone and speaker setup

 [docs-root]: https://docs.microsoft.com/en-us/azure/communication-services/
 [docs-ui-library]: https://azure.github.io/communication-ui-library/